9127

 Sales Growth

-Skyworks Solutions's revenue growth over the last three years has been unremarkable, averaging 9.3% annually.
-This quarter, its revenue declined from $1.33 billion in the same quarter last year to $1.20 billion.
+Skyworks Solutions's revenue growth over the last three years has been unimpressive, averaging 4.1% annually.
+This quarter, its revenue declined from $1.15 billion in the same quarter last year to $1.05 billion.
 Semiconductors are a cyclical industry, and long-term investors should be prepared for periods of high growth followed by periods of revenue contractions (which can sometimes offer opportune times to buy).

 Skyworks Solutions Total Revenue

-Skyworks Solutions looks like it's headed into the trough of the semiconductor cycle, as it's guiding for a year-on-year revenue decline of 9.4% next quarter.
-Analysts are also estimating a 1.4% decline over the next 12 months.
+Skyworks Solutions may be headed for an upturn.
+Although the company is guiding for a year-on-year revenue decline of 16% next quarter, analysts are expecting revenue to grow 0.5% over the next 12 months.

 Product Demand & Outstanding Inventory